-Make sure the repairman is wearing gloves.
 Oils from the skin can cause problems with the glass’s ability to adhere to the metal of the vehicle.
 Skin oil can also affect chip repairs, so do not touch the chip in your windshield.

-Can My Windshield be Replaced at My Home?
+Can My Windshield Be Replaced at My Home?

 Replacing your windshield should be one of the easiest claims to manage.
 Replacement can be done quickly and often right at your home.
 Nearly all glass companies have a mobile service.
 Worst case scenario, you will not get your glass repaired or replaced at home if the weather is bad.
 Usually, only heavy precipitation or extremely cold weather will deter a glass repairman.